|Nutritional Guidelines (per serving)|

 - 1 to 2 inch piece galangal (or ginger, sliced)

-- 1/2 tsp. white pepper (ground, available in most supermarket spice aisles)
+- 1/2 teaspoon white pepper (ground, available in most supermarket spice aisles)

-- Place all 'green curry paste' ingredients in a food processor or blender and blitz to create a fragrant green curry paste (you may need to add more coconut milk if using a blender).
-To make sauce by hand: Mince and stir all sauce ingredients together in a bowl, OR use a pestle & mortar to mash dry ingredients followed by liquid ingredients.
+Place all green curry paste ingredients in a food processor or blender and blitz to create a fragrant green curry paste (you may need to add more coconut milk if using a blender).
+To make the sauce by hand: Mince and stir all sauce ingredients together in a bowl, or use a pestle and mortar to mash dry ingredients followed by liquid ingredients.
 Set aside.

-- Place a wok or large frying pan over medium-high heat.
-Add 1-2 Tbsp. oil and swirl around, then add all the green curry paste you just made.
+Place a wok or large frying pan over medium-high heat.
+Add 1 to 2 tablespoons oil and swirl around, then add all the green curry paste you just made.
 Stir-fry 1 minute to release the fragrance.

-- Add the coconut milk, plus vegetables (except basil) and continue simmering 5-7 minutes, or until softened.
+Add the coconut milk, plus vegetables (except basil) and continue simmering 5 to 7 minutes, or until softened.